Plain Sight中文版

 101 102 103 104 105 106 107 105.5 IEA Consensus -1.0 CTO -0.5 SEA leapfrog -0.3 EVs (faster) -0.2 Trucking -0.2 India (lower) 103.3 Pre-war estimate mb/d

-Sources: IEA; BNEF; CPCIF; BYD filings; author estimates Plain Sight Substack
+Sources: IEA; BNEF; CPCIF; BYD filings; author estimates Plain Sight Research

 Act 2: Coal-to-olefins — the variable nobody has a line item for